gcasa/apps-scoremaker/README.md

 - Render notes across treble and bass staves with measure lines.
 - Read MIDI tempo and time-signature metadata when available.
 - Add pitched notes and edit score notes, tempo, and time signature from the inspector next to the sheet.
-- Play the current score through AVFoundation on macOS or GNUstep.
+- Play the current score through AVFoundation on macOS.
+The experimental GNUstep port requires a separately supplied AVFoundation-compatible framework.
 - Route individual parts to different physical CoreMIDI output devices on macOS, with persistent per-part assignments and built-in-synth fallback when a saved device is unavailable.
 - Show active notes on an 88-key piano with middle C marked as C4, display live MIDI-velocity meters for each voice during playback, and audition and enter notes by clicking the piano keys.